klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 (PlotSettings)=
 ## Plot settings

-Plot settings window is a separate window that holds all the settings for currently selected plot.
-It might look differently based on the group type.
+Plot settings window is a sub-window that holds quick-access settings for currently selected plot.
+It might look differently based on the group type (Recorder/Sampling).
 This window allows to turn on cursors, statistics window, and manipulate the plot variable list.

 ### Cursors